Latest information for museums during COVID-19

 Real Ideas Organisation – Book a free 1:1 session with one of the RIO cultural business support team or join a webinar

-Association of Independent Museums – Apply for an hour of 1:1 support with with one of AIM’s experienced consultants on museum issues that could include finance, leadership, managing people or planning.
+Association of Independent Museums – Apply for support with with one of AIM’s experienced consultants on museum issues that could include finance, leadership, managing people or planning.

 Charity Commission – Read the published guidance from the most commonly asked questions from charities during COVID-19